CHiPs44/YetAnotherPicoComputer/50-Software.md

 ¹ The first release was on the ZX Spectrum in 1984.

-Others games I recall the name on the CPC:
+Others games I recall playing on the CPC:

 | Game                               | Year | Author/Editor     | URL                                                           |
 | ---------------------------------- | ---- | ----------------- | ------------------------------------------------------------- |